n8willis/opentype-shaping-documents/opentype-shaping-use.md

 precomposed nukta-variant of the consonant glyph.

 The `akhn` feature replaces specific sequences with required ligatures.
-These sequences can occur anywhere in a syllable.
+These sequences can occur anywhere in a cluster.
 Akhand characters have orthographic status equivalent to full consonants in some languages, and fonts may have later substitution rules designed to match them in subsequences.
 Therefore, this